 This is especially important if you want to grow your traffic with Pinterest where you have to work really hard to stand out.

-The most successful bloggers use great looking photos and templates.
-Kara who we talked about before has a great resource library if you would like to learn how to design your blog graphics or you can start for free with these 7 free canva pin templates.
+The most successful bloggers use great-looking photos and templates.
+Kara who we talked about before has a great resource library if you would like to learn how to design your blog graphics, you can enroll in her free design lab here or you can start for free with these 7 free

 7. Write With Your Products In Mind